ToniWonKanobi/theoveranalyzed.net/posts/2015/10/23/the-very-first-episode-of-the-joy-of-painting.md

 Title: The Very First Episode of the Joy of Painting
 Date: 2015-10-23 08:30
 Link: https://youtu.be/oh5p5f5_-7A
-Description: Bob Ross is the best
+Description: Bob Ross is the best.
 Tags: TV
 Image: http://d.pr/i/1b3Us+
 Video: https://youtu.be/oh5p5f5_-7A